liquibase/liquibase-contribute-site/snippets/extension-setup.md

 ## Prerequisites

-Implementing support for additional databases requires an understanding of Java.
+Implementing Liquibase extensions requires an understanding of Java.
 You will be creating classes, overriding methods, and working with inheritance hierarchies.

 ## Project Setup